opendocsg/slw-judgments-backfill/2006_SGHC_163/report.md

  then, if, having regard to all the circumstances of the case, the Court thinks it just to do so, it may order the plaintiff to give such security for the defendant’s costs of the action or other proceeding as it thinks just.

-16     In _Pandian Marimuthu v Guan Leong Construction Pte Ltd_ [2001] 3 SLR 400 at [12], G P Selvam J stated the principles which govern the exercise of the power to order security as follows:
+16     In _Pandian Marimuthu v Guan Leong Construction Pte Ltd_ <span class="citation">[2001] 3 SLR 400</span> at [12], G P Selvam J stated the principles which govern the exercise of the power to order security as follows:

  (1) Security will not be ordered based on the mere fact that the plaintiff is a foreigner with no address or assets within the jurisdiction.
 The applicant must establish that in all the circumstances of the case it would be just to grant the application.